Plus-Size Model Ashley Graham Advocates For Body Acceptance With Photo Of Her Cellulite

 The 28-year-old model uploaded a closeup photo of her thigh on Wednesday as she encouraged her fans and followers to love the skin they’re in.
 Graham stated she tries to live a healthy life and isn’t afraid to show off her cellulite, and neither should other women.

 “I workout.
 I do my best to eat well.
 I love the skin I’m in.
-And I’m not ashamed of a few lumps, bumps or cellulite.. and you shouldn’t be either. #beautybeyondsize #lovetheskinyourein”
+And I’m not ashamed of a few lumps, bumps, or cellulite.. and you shouldn’t be either. #beautybeyondsize #lovetheskinyourein”

 Her followers seemed to support the message as Graham’s photo receieved over 215,000 likes within seven hours.
 Instagram users also took to commenting on Ashley’s post as they agreed with her.